 The Clockwork Century series contains examples of:

-- Absurdly-Spacious Sewer: A network of tunnels, adapted from those dug by the Boneshaker and the real-life Seattle Catacombs, is used to travel about the city without the inhabitants encountering rotters or needing a gas mask.
+- Absurdly Spacious Sewer: A Tunnel Network adapted from those dug by the Boneshaker and the real-life Seattle Catacombs, is used to travel about the city without the inhabitants encountering rotters or needing a gas mask.

 - Action Girl: Every female protagonist, as well several minor female characters, can use a firearm with remarkable proficiency.